Vito-Swift/vito-swift.github.io/_pages/joinus.md

 ### For Undergraduate Student in CUHK-Shenzhen

 Undergraduate students are the major part of our team, we are always looking for students with strong engineering skills and interests to join our team.
-If you are interested to any following aspects:
+If you are interested to any following topics:

 - High Performance Computing
 - Parallel Computing